HardcoreSoftware12/URL-shortener/README.md

 # steps to run
-1.clone th repo\
+1.clone the repo\
 2.npm install to install dependencies\
 3.npm start to start the server\
-4.server will run on port 8000\
+4.server will run on port 8000

 # Demo of my project